atomisthq/docs/docs/reference-docs/rug-editors.md

 For reference, this convention is analogous to Java public class packaging.

-Any number of Rug editors can be bundled together in a [Rug Archive](rug-archive.md).
-A good example of this is the open source [Spring Boot Common Editors]() Rug Archive.
+Any number of Rug editors can be bundled together in a [Rug Archive](/rug/rug-archive.md).
+A good example of this is the open source [Spring Boot Editors](https://github.com/atomist-rugs/spring-boot-editors) Rug Archive.

 ### Parameters and Templates